semibran/mycaffeine/readme.md

 |-- .git                     # Folder for git repo
 ├── images                   # Folder for images
 ├── scripts                  # Folder for scripts
-├── styles                   # Folder for styles
+    scripts.js               # This is where all the core functions are located ├── styles                   # Folder for styles

 Firebase hosting files: